 Consider Casanova.
 He ate fifty oysters for breakfast every day and was known the world over for being the greatest lover of the 18th century.
 Did he know what he was doing?

 You bet he did!
 Oysters have now been scientifically proven to increase libido.
 Oysters are not only sensual to consume but also have a high content of zinc and rare amino acids which are known to increase desire.
 There are many ways to enjoy these sensually slippery shellfish, from raw to deep fried.
-No matter how you enjoy them, they will certainly add some zing to your Valentine’s experience.

 There’s no denying that champagne offers up a giddy feeling of inner fizz.
 It’s effervescence is irresistible and plays a role in it’s special, delightful power.
 All alcohol is known to lower inhibitions but carbonated drinks have been proven to release into the bloodstream faster.
 Thus, champagne is even quicker than wine to lift your mood and offer up a sense of wellbeing and relaxation.
 Champagne can help make an average romantic moment into something even more special.